NICMx/Jool/doc/usr/tutorial2.markdown

 ![Fig.1 - Initial state](images/tut2.1-prestate.svg)

-I'm going to over-simplify this, and assume your network and the Internet are a single computer each.
+I'm going to over-simplify this, and assume your network and the IPv4 Internet are a single computer each.
 We'll configure the network manually, and there will be no DNS.
+The ordeal will be completely independent of the IPv6 Internet, so that goes away too:

 ![Fig.2 - Simplified initial state](images/tut2.1-simplification.svg)